Booking and test day

 Book through the official GOV.UK booking service.

-The test costs £50.
+GOV.UK lists the standard test fee as £50.
 You must book online at least 3 days in advance.
+Some appointment types can cost more.
+Read Life in the UK test fee before you pay.

 To book, you need: